mickael-kerjean/filestash-website/support.md

 ### Why don't you support ubuntu, debian, centos, rhel, fedora, arch, ... ?

 There's support for many linux distribution but those installers are only provided to my patreons.
 For everyone else, you can use docker to install Filestash.

+### Why did filestash got developed?

+Filestash [original author](https://mickael-kerjean.me) couldn't find an open source file sharing service he was happy with, something that:
+1. Only focus on solving the problem "Managing your data in a cloud you control" and do it well
+2. Doesn't try to own your data but let you sit on the shoulders of giant (eg: many FTP and SFTP servers that have been battles tested for decades, PAM for authentication, the access right of a linux server)
+3. has a user interface that doesn't feel like a second class citizen compared to Dropbox or Google Drive
+4. is fast and not bloated whilst being open source